 At first, they were tossed about by a bull, who abused them with his horns, but they survived, so the executioner instead decided to kill them with a sword.
 The precious picture of a slave woman and a free woman, giving each other a last kiss as they prepared to die for Jesus, has lived on as a testimony in history of the equality and love existing in the Body of Christ.

-While the church initially consisted mainly of a band of poor, weak Jews, there was no way they could overthrow the slave system through force or revolution.
+Since the church initially consisted mainly of a band of poor, oppressed Jews, there was no way they could overthrow the slave system through force or revolution.
 Rebellion had been tried before.
-The latest attempt was by Spartacus, whose forces consisted of trained gladiators, and yet they failed.
-Thousands crucified, their bodies lined the Appian Way (a Roman highway) for miles.
+One of the latest attempts was by Spartacus, whose forces consisted of trained gladiators, and yet they failed.
+Thousands crucified; their bodies lined the Appian Way (a Roman highway) for miles.

-This doesn’t mean the church did nothing to overcome slavery.
+This doesn’t mean the church would do nothing to overcome slavery.
 In fact, the early church would go overboard to fulfill these words of Jesus:

-Clement, bishop of Rome in the second century described the work of the church in trying to redeem slaves:
+Clement, bishop of Rome in the 2nd century, described the work of the church in trying to redeem slaves.

 Aristides the Just, the Athenian statesman, noted:

-The Apostolic Constitutions, another group of early Christian writings from the fourth century, revealed this commandment:
+The Apostolic Constitutions, another group of early Christian writings from the 4th century, revealed this commandment: